16 Study Tips for College: Building good study habits to succeed

 2. Plan Ahead

-Creating a study plan at the beginning of the semester or before an exam can make the task of studying much more manageable.
-Ideally, you should study a little bit every day—even just 20 minutes can make a huge difference—so you don’t end up cramming and stressing out right before the big day.
+Create a study plan at the beginning of the semester based on your course syllabus.
+Ideally, you should study a little bit every day throughout the week —even just 20 minutes can make a huge difference—so you don’t wind up cramming and stressing out right before the big exam.

 3. Take Good Notes